ydb-platform/ydb/ydb/docs/en/core/concepts/_includes/datamodel/table.md

 ## Table {#table}

-A table in YDB is a [relational table](https://en.wikipedia.org/wiki/Table_(database)) that contains a set of related data consisting of rows and columns.
+A table in {{ ydb-short-name }} is a [relational table](https://en.wikipedia.org/wiki/Table_(database)) that contains a set of related data consisting of rows and columns.
 Each row is a set of cells designed to store values of certain types according to the data schema.
 The data schema defines the names and types of table columns.
 An example of a data schema is shown below.

 ![Datamodel_of_a_relational_table](../../_assets/datamodel_rtable.png)